Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 In the months following a general election, Elections Canada consults key stakeholders, such as political parties and groups of electors, to gather feedback that may help the agency establish its strategic direction for the next general election and recommend legislative improvements.

-- Conducting preparatory field work, including validating the new electoral maps (polling divisions), selecting over 17,000 polling places and ensuring that the places meet accessibility standards.
+- conducting preparatory field work, including validating the new electoral maps (polling divisions), selecting polling stations and ensuring that the stations meet accessibility standards; and

-Elections Canada prepares and delivers a suite of services to electors and candidates from some 17,000 polling places across Canada during general elections.
-It also uses a network of 500 local offices (including satellite offices in large, sparsely populated districts), which operate during the writ period and on election day.
+During a general election, Elections Canada prepares and delivers a suite of services to electors and candidates from some 17,000 polling stations across Canada.
+It also relies on a network of 500 local offices (including satellite offices in large, sparsely populated districts) that operate during the election period.

 Voter registration services

-Otherwise, when an election is called, electors have about four weeks to register or update their registration.
+Otherwise, when an election is called, electors have several options for registering or updating their registration.
 Returning officers also update the lists of electors for their electoral district during the revision period.
 Targeted revision is conducted in specific areas, including high-mobility areas, new developments, areas with low demographic coverage, shelters and long-term care facilities.
-Introduced in April 2012 and updated in time for the 2015 general election, the agency's Online Voter Registration Service allows electors to check if they are registered, update existing registration information, or register for the first time with the use of their driver's licence number.
-Otherwise, they can register on election day at their polling station.
+The agency's Online Voter Registration Service allows electors to check if they are registered, update existing address information, or register for the first time with the use of their driver's licence number.
+Otherwise, they can register at any returning office or at their polling station.